zingdata/syncfusion_flutter_datagrid/README.md

 The Flutter DataTable or DataGrid is used to display and manipulate data in a tabular view.
 It is built from the ground up to achieve the best possible performance, even when loading large amounts data.

 **Disclaimer:** This is a commercial package.
-To use this package, you need to have either a Syncfusion commercial license or [Free Syncfusion Community license](https://www.syncfusion.com/products/communitylicense).
+To use this package, you need to have either a Syncfusion<sup>&reg;</sup> commercial license or [Free Syncfusion<sup>&reg;</sup> Community license](https://www.syncfusion.com/products/communitylicense).
 For more details, please check the [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE) file.

 ## Table of contents
 - [DataGrid features](#datagrid-features)